 The Gospel Coalition

-For church leaders, pastors, and ministry administrators seeking a centralized digital platform.
+For church leaders, pastors, and ministry administrators seeking to consolidate digital tools into a single platform.

 What is The Gospel Coalition?

-The Gospel Coalition is a content-aggregation app for evangelical resources, offering articles, podcasts, and media on iOS and Android.
+The Gospel Coalition is a lifestyle app providing theological articles, podcasts, and media for church leaders and members on iOS and Android.

 Current Momentum